Table of Contents Show

 Postmodernism emerged in the latter half of the 20th century as a reaction against the perceived austerity of Modernism, reintroducing ornament and embracing historical references and eclectic styles.
 The Sydney Opera House, with its expressive form and innovative use of concrete shells, reflects this shift.
 This movement reminded designers that architecture through history has always drawn from the past to create something new.

-As of 2025, trends such as biophilic design, mass timber construction, parametric architecture, and net-zero energy buildings are redefining the latest chapter in the evolution of architecture timeline.
+As of 2025, trends such as biophilic design, mass timber construction, parametric architecture, and net-zero energy buildings are redefining the latest chapter in the evolution of architecture.
 Projects like Dubai’s Jebel Ali Beach development show how the future of architecture continues to push boundaries.
+For a deeper look at this shift, the Royal Institute of British Architects (RIBA) and the American Institute of Architects (AIA) both publish annual research on emerging design priorities.

 Complete Architecture Timeline: Key Eras and Styles at a Glance